 Belgium has around 100 double taxation treaties in force.
-Taxpayers may initiate in Belgium the mutual agreement procedure provided by double taxation treaties, and rely on the assistance of the central tax authorities to challenge a foreign tax (see Section VII.iii).
+Taxpayers may initiate in Belgium the mutual agreement procedure provided by double taxation treaties, and rely on the assistance of the central tax authorities to challenge a foreign tax (see heading 'International mutual agreement or arbitration procedures').